The 7 Stages Of Grief And How They Affect Your Mental Health

 For many people, mourning is a process.
 This process is not always about feeling stressed or overwhelmed, though.
 During the reconstruction and working through a phase of grief, a grieving person begins to work through the aftermath of grief and loss.

 This stage is as much a part of the grieving process as all the others.
-However, it may seem to take a different turn since during this stage you may begin to feel a sense of control over your life again.
+However, it may seem to take a different turn since, during this stage, you may begin to feel a sense of control over your life again.

 Acceptance

 There is no right or wrong way to grieve, and there's no exact timetable.
 Getting through this pain, however, can be extremely difficult to do on your own, and friends and family do not always have the insights or tools needed to help.
-Seeking professional help, like the kind offered by BetterHelp, can aid in your healing process.

 Getty

-Navigating the stages of grief can be challenging.
+Navigating the stages of grief can be challenging

 After registering online with BetterHelp, you’re matched with a licensed professional mental health expert and have the option to schedule sessions for times that work for you, day or night.
-Working with a therapist can help you move from grief to a balanced and healthy life with renewed joy and happiness.
+Working with a therapist can help you move from grief to a balanced life with renewed joy and happiness.
 Take the first step today and make a positive choice for yourself.

-Counselor reviews: grief and death
+Counselor reviews: Grief and death

-"Sarah is a kind person that listens intently, focuses on issues, and then helps find successful strategies to deal with those issues.
+"Sarah is a kind person who listens intently, focuses on issues, and then helps find successful strategies to deal with those issues.
 Never once did I feel that she was judging me or talking down to me.
 She was easy for me to open up to, she was professional, and she took me seriously.
 Together, we discussed issues of loss from the passing of my father, which had become more than I could handle alone.
 She not only validated my feelings of loss, but she also helped me find ways to mitigate those feelings, break them down into their roots and causes, and then address those.
 Coping with loss is hard work, but Sarah helped me find the tools I needed within myself to do that hard work and ultimately find success.
 I am a stronger person now.
 I am happy and confident.
 I may not know what is around the next corner, but I know that whatever it is, I can handle it."

 "John has been very helpful in helping me set realistic goals to understand and work through my grief.
 No loss is ever easy, but being able to talk to someone who understands that it's not easy has been helpful."